eduardolundgren/liferay-ui-docs/src/01-alloyui/01-alloyui.md

 ### Navbar

-In order to standardize navigation through the portal, one of the new components put in place is the new `<aui:nav-bar>`, `<aui:nav>` and `<aui:nav-item>` taglibs.
+In order to standardize navigation through the portal, one of the new components put in place is the new `<aui:nav-bar>`, `<aui:nav>` and `<aui:nav-item>`.
 Navbars are responsive meta components that serve as navigation headers for your application or site.

 ![](images/navbar.png)